pagopa/io-app-design-system/README.md

 ```
 Activate the toggle at the top of the application to view the experimental design system.

-> [!note]
+> [!important]
-> The example app is composed by different pages with all the components for testing purposes.
-To view the continuously updated Design System section, please refer to the main app
+> The sample application consists of several pages with some components for testing purposes.
+To view the continuously updated Design System section, please refer to the [main app](https://github.com/pagopa/io-app).

 ## Usage
 To try a component, just import it: